La Casa de la Ciencia

 La Casa de la Ciencia (The House of Science) in the city of Seville, Spain is a centre for popularizing science.

 Along with a museum, the building houses the Andalusian headquarters of the Spanish National Research Council (CSIC).
 CSIC is the largest public institution devoted to research in Spain, and the third largest in Europe.
 The building was opened to the public in 2008, with the goal of sharing knowledge acquired through scientific research.
 La Casa de la Ciencia aims to be a bridge between the scientific research community and the public, sharing contemporary scientific research and information on environmental issues.

 The museum achieves these goals by putting on various types of events, including exhibitions, conferences, seminars and workshops.

 The museum contains three permanent exhibits, one temporary exhibit and a planetarium.

 History

 The museum is housed in the Peruvian pavilion (Pabellón de Perú), a building of great beauty that was built in the Maria Luisa Park for the Ibero-American Exposition of 1929.
-In addition to being home to the offices of the Consejo Superior de Investigaciones Científicas en Sevilla (CSIC), the building also house the Peruvian Consulate.
+In addition to being home to the offices of the Consejo Superior de Investigaciones Científicas en Sevilla (CSIC), the building also houses the Peruvian consulate.

 For twenty years the building was the headquarters of the Biological Station of Doñana and in April 2008 the city council of Seville provided a grant to renovate the building to create La Casa de la Ciencia.
 In April 2008 the city council of Seville provided a grant to renovate the building to create La Casa de la Cienca.